 At Foresight, Martin has helped: protect the interests of a Fortune 500 company facing government changes to taxation and licensing regulations; establish a strategic plan for a new institute at a leading Canadian university; restructure the communications function of a healthcare organization; and assess the political risks faced by a Canadian mining company expanding in South America.

 Prior to co-founding Foresight, Martin was vice president and practice group head at a leading Canadian public affairs firm and management consultancy.
 He also led the policy division of a Washington, D.C.-based government affairs firm focused on health care and defence matters.

 Martin’s propensity for acquiring knowledge and deepening his understanding of comparative politics is echoed in his personal life: he’s read nearly 40 books about North Korea and Saudi Arabia.
-He enjoys a hard-fought squash match, crafting the perfect cocktail (currently, Rositas), and is surprised by how quickly his nine-year-old daughter and seven-year-old son have learned to make wise bets during family poker nights.
+He enjoys a hard-fought squash match, crafting the perfect cocktail (currently, Rositas), and is surprised by how quickly his 10-year-old daughter and eight-year-old son have learned to make wise bets during family poker nights.
 Holidays with his wife and children are usually spent close to the water, whether that’s in Maui, Florida or lakeside in Ontario.